Tre Demps: Early life and high school

 Demps was born in Portland, Oregon to Serene Wilson and Dell Demps.
-He grew up in the East Bay Area of California as a child, but moved frequently due to the elder Demps' career as a professional basketball player and executive.
-He eventually settled in San Antonio, Texas after Dell was named the director of player development by the San Antonio Spurs.
+He grew up in the East Bay Area of California, but moved frequently during his childhood.
+He eventually settled in San Antonio, Texas after his father Dell was named the director of player personnel by the San Antonio Spurs.
 He attended and played basketball at Ronald Reagan High School and was named All-State twice.
 After averaging 19 points and four assists per game as a junior, Demps committed Northwestern over offers from Minnesota and Colorado.

 College career

 Demps played five seasons for the Wildcats, redshirting his freshman year after suffering a season-ending shoulder injury after four games.
-He finished his collegiate career with 1,518 points, 353 rebounds and 288 assists over 132 games (2nd-most in school history) and was named honorable mention All-Big Ten during his redshirt junior and senior seasons when he averaged 12.5 and 15.7 points per game.
+He finished his collegiate career with 1,518 points (12th-most in school history), 353 rebounds and 288 assists over 132 games (3rd-most in school history) and was named honorable mention All-Big Ten during his redshirt junior and senior seasons when he averaged 12.5 and 15.7 points per game.
 Following his redshirt senior season, Demps participated in the Portsmouth Invitational Tournament and led his team in scoring in each of its three games and averaged 16.3 points per game overall.

 Professional career

 Belfius

-After going unselected in the 2016 NBA Draft, Demps was signed by Chicago Bulls to their NBA Summer League roster but did not receive any playing time.
+After going unselected in the 2016 NBA draft, Demps was signed by Chicago Bulls to their NBA Summer League roster but did not receive any playing time.
 Demps then signed with Belfius Mons-Hainaut of the Belgian Pro Basketball League (PBL) on July 20, 2016.
 In his first season of professional basketball, he averaged 14.2 points, 2.1 rebounds and 1.8 assists in 38 games.
-In his second season with the team, Demps averaged 13.6 points in 37 PBL games and 16.1 points in 16 games during the 2017–18 FIBA Europe Cup and was named to the Eurobasket.com All-Europe Cup 2nd Team and to the All-Imports Team.
+In his second season with the team, Demps averaged 13.6 points in 37 PBL games and 16.1 points in 16 games during the 2017–18 FIBA Europe Cup and was named to the Eurobasket.com All-Imports Team.